codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 >Note that a runner installation is needed for each cluster that will _run_ Codefresh pipelines.
 A runner is **not** needed in clusters that are used for _deployment_.
 It is possible to deploy applications on clusters that are not currently running the runner.

-The installation process takes care of `'**CLARIFY GABI**` all the components of the runner and any resources (config-maps, secrets, volumes) they require.
+The installation process takes care of `**CLARIFY GABI**` all the components of the runner and any resources (config-maps, secrets, volumes) they require.

 ## Prerequisites